-None of the agencies currently owned and/or operated by Mr. Stern and/or the Stern Family Trust have any pattern of condition level negative findings.
-This is also true of any agencies that Mr. Stern and/or the Stern Family Trust have divested.
-In other words, there were no patterns at the time of divesture.
+Please refer to the response to Q18, above.
+None of the agencies currently owned and/or operated by Mr. Stern, SYGS Management LLC (SYGS), or the SYGS 2023 Trust have any history or pattern of condition level negative findings.

+This is also true of any agencies of which Mr. Stern has divested.